Autovw/MoreConcrete/README.md

 ![Break](https://i.postimg.cc/VN4fyWBR/More-Concrete-Break.png)

 #### ⚠️ Disclaimer
-This mod is only distributed through [this](https://www.curseforge.com/minecraft/mc-mods/more-concrete) CurseForge page and the [official GitHub repository](https://github.com/Autovw/MoreConcrete/releases).
+This mod is only distributed through [CurseForge](https://www.curseforge.com/minecraft/mc-mods/more-concrete), [Modrinth](https://modrinth.com/mod/more-concrete) and the [official GitHub repository](https://github.com/Autovw/MoreConcrete/releases).
 Please do not redistribute this mod *or* download this mod from any other download source.

 For more detail on mod reposts, and how to stay protected against them, visit: [stopmodreposts.org](https://stopmodreposts.org).